Eduard Roschmann: Character

-According to Gertrude Schneider, a historian and a survivor of the Riga ghetto, Roschmann was a murderer, but was not uniformly cruel.
+According to Schneider, Roschmann was a murderer, but was not uniformly cruel.
 She records an instance where Krause, Roschmann's predecessor as commandant, had executed Johann Weiss, a lawyer from Vienna, and a First World War veteran, for having hidden money in his glove.
 A year later, when Roschmann was commandant, his widow and daughter requested of him that he allow them the Jewish custom of visiting the grave.
 Roschmann allowed the request.

 Schneider, in describing this incident, characterised Roschmann as "that most peculiar SS man."
 According to Schneider, Roschmann would order food abandoned during searches for contraband to be sent to the ghetto hospital.
 Schneider particularly objected to Roschmann's modern image as the so-called "butcher of Riga".
 Up to the time of the publication of Forsyth's book in 1972, Herberts Cukurs, a famous Latvian pilot, had been the person known as "the Butcher of Riga" as a result of his actions during the occupation of Latvia from 1941 to 1944.:

 [I]t would be a mockery to single out Roschmann as "butcher" and ignore all the others.
 Roschmann ... probably preened himself in front of his SS cronies when citing The Odessa File as proof of his ruthless efficiency three decades earlier.
 Actually, however, he was hardly a "mass murderer."
 The atrocities mentioned in The Odessa File occurred long before he came on the scene.
 What he actually did in the ghetto was far less exciting: he would spend hours on end just standing in front of the Kommandantur, not knowing what to do with himself.
 From time to time he would sneak a look inside the hospital, but mostly he would walk around aimlessly, growing fatter by the day, more or less ignored by everyone.